dana-ciocan/hashnode-blog/cmilkkdih000002juemzggznj.md

 Interviewing is *hard work* and if you are currently still in a job, it will add extra strain and can almost feel like a whole other job in itself.
 Interviews often come in clumps and it’s easy to overbook yourself - I had this happen a few times and had to withdraw from otherwise promising-seeming interview processes because I had too much on and couldn’t cope.
 I was already pretty exhausted from my day job and adding interviews into the mix made me almost burn out a few times.
 So yes, be careful.

 If you have any kind of self-care regime, make sure you stick to it.
 I am terrible at this by the way, so I am one to talk, but I feel like if I’d have continued to meditate, go for walks, eat well and all the other things I normally do to take care of my mind and body, things would have definitely been easier for me.
-It’s worth devoting some thinking time before you start in earnest to how you can best support yourself while you are going through this stressful period in life - after all, they do say changing jobs is one of the three most stressful things you can do!
+It’s worth devoting some thinking time before you start in earnest to how you can best support yourself while you are going through this stressful period in life - after all, they do say changing jobs is one of the most stressful things you can do!

 # Tools I used to help me